Nature Made vs Centrum men’s 50+: What science shows

 • Myth: “Megadoses of vitamins will boost my testosterone.”

-Fact: Correcting deficiencies in vitamin D, zinc, or magnesium may help optimize testosterone, but going far above recommended doses does not turn you into a 25-year-old.
+Fact: Correcting deficiencies in vitamin D, zinc, or magnesium may help optimize testosterone in men who are low, but going far above recommended doses does not reliably raise testosterone and can be harmful.9

 • Myth: “Multivitamins prevent heart disease and cancer.”

 Fact: Large trials show, at best, small reductions in cancer risk and no clear benefit for heart disease.
-They are helpful for filling gaps, not guaranteed disease shields.[2]
+They are helpful for filling gaps, not guaranteed disease shields.2

 • Myth: “If a little helps, a lot must help more.”